Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 # Testing

-To make sure that module is implemented correctly, integration tests are recommended, so all public APIs work as expected.
+Integration tests are recommended to ensure that the module is implemented correctly.
+This helps confirm that all public APIs function as intended.

-For testing temporary storage is needed, so `temp` feature for `sov-state` module is required:
+Temporary storage is needed for testing, so we enable the `temp` feature of `sov-state` as a `dev-dependency`

 ```toml
 [dev-dependencies]
 sov-state = { git = "https://github.com/Sovereign-Labs/sovereign.git", branch = "main", features = ["temp"] }
 ```

-Here is boilerplate for NFT module integration tests
+Here is some boilerplate for NFT module integration tests:

 ```rust
 use demo_nft_module::call::CallMessage;